Lolindhir/PnP/docs/assets/rules/Classes/Wizard.md

 ### Level 20: Signature Spells
 Choose two level 3 spells in your spellbook as your signature spells.
 You always have these spells prepared, and you can cast each of them once at level 3 without expending a spell slot.
 When you do so, you can't cast them in this way again until you finish a Short or Long Rest.
-To cast either spell at a higher level, you must expend a spell slot.
+To cast either spell at a higher level, you must expen